 A Balanced Approach Hatha Yoga Teachers Training

-with Allison Ulan, Robin Golt, Joanna Abbatt, Teresa Rassenti and guest teachers.
+with Allison Ulan (lead instructor) with support faculty of Robin Golt, Joanna Abbatt, Teresa Rassenti and guest teachers.

 Professional Yoga Certifications